amichiamine/IntraSphere-V2/replit.md

 # Replit.md

 ## Overview
-IntraSphere is a React-based enterprise intranet portal for corporate communication, offering features like announcements, document management, employee directory, internal messaging, and complaints/reclamations management.
-The platform aims to provide a comprehensive, modern, and user-friendly experience for internal communication and management within an organization, with a focus on a polished UI/UX using advanced design principles like glass morphism.
-Its vision is to be a comprehensive internal communication and management solution, enhancing corporate efficiency and employee engagement.
+IntraSphere is an enterprise intranet portal for corporate communication and internal management.
+Built with React and PHP versions, it provides comprehensive features for announcements, document management, employee directory, internal messaging, and complaints/reclamations management.
+The platform focuses on enhancing internal communication and operational efficiency within organizations through a modern, polished interface using glass morphism design principles.

 ## User Preferences
 Preferred communication style: Simple, everyday language.